Penchalakona

 Penchalakona is a village located in the Rapur Mandal of Nellore district in Andhra Pradesh, India, 70 km west of Nellore.

-History & Legend of the Temple
+History and legend of the Temple

 The Penusila Lakshmi Narasimha Swamy Temple is situated at the foot of a hill in the Penchalakona Valley.
 There is an image of the Lord, represented as a self-manifested one (Swayambhu).
-Two stones are entwined to form a lion’s head upon a man's body.
-The "Sthalapurana", or ancient story, of the temple indicates that it was a famed for the swami “Thapovan of Kanvamaharshi” who performed penance there.
+Two stones are entwined to form a lion's head upon a man's body.
+The "Sthalapurana", or ancient story, of the temple indicates that it was a famed for the swami "Thapovan of Kanvamaharshi" who performed penance there.

 There is an annual festival at the temple, which is a major event in Penchalakona, celebrated during Vaisakha, the period of time in the Hindu solar calendar that begins in mid-April in Bengal, Nepal, and Punjab.
 It starts on the day of Suddha Dwadasi and lasts until Bahula Padyami, a total of five days.
 Devotees congregate for Narasimhaswamy Jayanthi to celebrate the occasion.